Tips to Catch a Taxi in Japan

 Airport Taxi is a service that specializes in airport transfer between airports and your designated locations.
 If you have many big suitcases or many kids, the Airport Taxi service would be helpful.
 You can choose either Alphard for 8 people or high-ace for 10 people, at the most.

-Compared to other companies, the price is very reasonable.
-For example, from the main city of Tokyo, it’s only $98 (￥14,700) to Haneda Airport and $151 (￥22,700) to Narita Airport.
+Price is reasonable and easy to understand.
+For example, from the main city of Tokyo, it’s $98 (￥14,700) to Haneda Airport and $151 (￥22,700) to Narita Airport.
 Airport Taxi has its service in Osaka and Okinawa as well.